-For several decades we’ve been contributing to the global fight against rust, a devastating fungal disease.
-It is estimated that globally 5.47 million tonnes of wheat are lost to the stripe rust pathogen each year, equivalent to US$979 million.
+For several decades we've been preventing crop losses by contributing to the global fight against wheat rust, a devastating fungal disease.

 A wheat with ten times more resistant starch, a new type of fibre, has been developed by an international team that includes CSIRO.